 In my experience, photographer’s prices vary depending on the level of experience, services offered, time, physical products that they provide and the suppliers they use.
 This can include many things that we use behind the scenes to run our business that you would never have even thought about such as website and design, marketing, album suppliers, even our packaging and courier service.
 I would rather use my chosen wedding album company that charges me a premium and know that my client’s wedding album will last them a lifetime, than charge less and supply a lower quality version that my clients will feel disappointed with after a couple of years, when it starts fading or looking a bit tatty.
 A photographer's actual costs will be reflected in their prices and therefore, if you pick a luxury priced photography service, you should expect a top notch experience and products in return.
 This is not to suggest that a budget priced photographer will do a sub standard job, just that the high costs of certain things are naturally reflected in our price lists.

-3. On your website, you say you ''Only shoot a limited number per year'', is this just a sales trick to get me to book ?
+3. On your website, you say you 'Only shoot a limited number per year', is this just a sales trick to get me to book?

-Contrary to our over enthusiasm and misguided self belief that an extra energy bar and constant stream of caffeine will get us through 50 weddings each year without fading, we quickly come to the realisation that we are not machines!
+Contrary to our over enthusiasm and a misguided self belief that an extra energy bar and a constant stream of caffeine will get us through 50 weddings each year without fading, we quickly realise that we are not machines!
 Most wedding photographers are small businesses and operate as sole traders or in very small teams.
 Unless you have the luxury of working with a large team where you can rotate the photographers, it generally means that to be able to put our absolute all into a wedding, we can only shoot a limited number every year.
-You can spot the physical evidence of a busy wedding season when you hear photographers complaining about suffering ‘claw hand’ having burn marks round their necks from camera straps and a dent/spot on their noses where they have been resting the camera!
+You can spot the physical evidence of a busy wedding season when you hear photographers complaining about suffering ‘claw hand’ having burn marks around their necks from camera straps and a dent/spot on their noses where they have been resting the camera!
 Funny but true.
 We call it our war wounds!
 Seriously though, we want to be energetic, wholly involved and enthusiastic so we set a realistic limit to be able to do so.